+=xampler to remeat a plate of food

-1. Sensor Rehe • Press Sensor Reheat.
+Sensor Reheat Press Sensor Reheat.

-2. More/ Less (see More/Less Feature) (☞ page 13)
+2. More/ Less Optional • (see More/Less Feature) (• page 13)

 3. Start • Press Start . ➤ Cooking starts.

-After steam is detected by the Genius Sensor, 2 beeps sound.
+Cooking is complete when 5 beeps sound.
+(When steam is detected by the Genius Sensor and 2 beeps sound, the remaining cooking time will appear in the display window.)

-The remaining cooking time appears in the display window and begins to count down.
-At the end of cooking, five beeps sound.